hbjcr/mars_docs/README.md

 +-----------------+
 ```

-Then copy your newly created key into your first cluster server
+Then copy your newly created key into your Node A

 ```
-ssh-copy-id root@[first cluster server]
+ssh-copy-id root@[Node A]
 ```

-Finally log into your first cluster server from your current MARS host
+Finally log into your Node A from your current MARS host

 ```
-ssh root@[first cluster server]
+ssh root@[Node A]
 ```
 ## Create your data block device